 • Difficulty breathing

 Is your home making you sick?
 We do not know until we complete a mold inspection.
-Mold test kit are sold at department stores and home improvement chains.
+Mold test kits are sold at department stores and home improvement chains.
 The issue is every house has mold spores, so testing in this manner will provide results that we are already aware of, mold spores are in the air.
 Have you scheduled a mold inspection with a certified mold inspector?
 You should, they are trained in detecting indoor mold issues, and they can provide you with a written report that goes well beyond the mold test.

 Do not just get a mold test, it is no different than the test kit from a home improvement store.
 We already know there are mold spores in the air.